Hashing & Data Integrity Guide

 What is a 'Collision'?

 A collision is when two different inputs produce the exact same hash.
-Modern algorithms like SHA-256 are designed to make this impossible.
+Modern algorithms like SHA-256 are designed to make this mathematically impossible to happen by accident.

 A salt is random data added to a password before hashing.
-It ensures that even if two users have the same password, their hashes will be different.
+It ensures that even if two users have the same password, their final stored hashes will be completely different.

 Why are hashes always the same length?

-The algorithm is designed to output a fixed number of bits (e.g., 256 bits) regardless of whether the input is one word or a huge book.
+The algorithm is designed to output a fixed number of bits (e.g., 256 bits) regardless of whether the input is one single word or an entire library of books.